jbrissier/simplechat/readme.md

 # Bootstrap

 This a boostrap Django project

-## TODO
-    1. Rename the project
-        * rename folder
-        * rename project in make file
+It is not ready for production